Sigurre/Kickstart/Module_1/1.1_LAMP/README.md

 * Delete the empty directory
 * Delete the directory that contains one of the files you made

-## PROMPT 3
+## PROJECT 3
 We're going to continue working with files in some more advanced (but practical) ways.
-As usual I recommend using the directory this submodule is housed in as your sandbox. *These should be done using just the terminal and a single command.*
+As usual I recommend using the directory this submodule is housed in as your sandbox. *These can (and should) be done using a single command.*

-* List all of the files in the `/bin` directory and put the results in a txt file
+* List all of the files in the `/bin` directory and put the results in a .txt file
 * Print the contents of the file to the terminal and filter out just the word "sleep".
 Your output should look like this:

 ```
 #YOUR COMMAND HERE
 sleep
 ```
-* Make the file executable (You don't need to execute it.
-Nothing would happen anyways since it's just a text file.
-We just want to *make it* executable!)

-## PROMPT 4
+## PROJECT 4
-The previous prompts were designed to prove your mettle, but there are a plethora of other commands you'll need to use in your day to day.
-For this Prompt take the time to familiarize yourself with these commands and what they do.
+The previous Projects were designed to prove your mettle, but there are a plethora of other commands you'll need to use in your day to day.
+For this Project take the time to familiarize yourself with these commands and what they do.
 You don't need to worry about using them right now!
 Just do some reading up on them, and make sure you have them in your toolbelt in case you need them down the line.
 Remember to use the program's `man` page!

 ```
 date